Management of Uncomplicated Crown Fractures in the Permanent Dentition

 1. A periapical radiograph to demonstrate the two maxillary central incisors through the midline.

-2. Right and left periapical radiographs aimed at the lateral incisors also show the canine and central incisors.
+2. Right and left periapical radiographs at the lateral incisors also show the canine and central incisors.

 3. A parallel periapical radiograph through the lower central incisors.